Mohammad Saleh Meftah

 Mohammad Saleh Meftah (Persian: محمدصالح مفتاح; born 5 July 1985 in Estahban) is an Iranian jurist, political activist and journalist.
+He is the head of the Young Journalists Club.
+He was Secretary of the election headquarters of the Islamic Republic of Iran Broadcasting in Iran presidenal election in 2024.

-He is a member of the Central Council and chairman of Progress and Justice Population of Islamic Iran.
+He was a member of the Central Council and chairman of Progress and Justice Population of Islamic Iran.
 He is known as an activist of the Persian-language Twitter community and as someone who makes demands of the authorities.
 He was born in Estahban, Fars province, and lives in Tehran.
 He is known as a Principlist political figure and media activist, and he is a member of the Central Council of the Muslim Bloggers Association.

 Three days after the appointment of Alireza Zakani as the mayor of Tehran, he complained about Zakani's illegal appointment and demanded the annulment of Zakani's verdict by the Minister of Interior.

 Life and education

-He holds a Master of Laws in Public Law and a Master of Islamic Studies from Imam Sadegh University.
+He holds a Master of Laws in Public law and a Master of Islamic Studies from Imam Sadegh University.